 The Type 85-II Main Battle Tank (MBT) of the Chinese Army is a further evolution of its Type 80 MBT line.
 Key changes to the new product include an all-new turret design and improved hull armor protection.
-The tank is outfitted with 1 x 125mm main gun in the true Soviet style and supports secondary armament of a coaxial 7.62mm machine gun and a turret roof-mounted 12.7mm Anti-Aircraft (AA) gun.
-Unlike the Type 80 - which utilized a crew of four - the Type 85-II takes on an autoloader which allows it an operating crew of just three - driver, commander and gunner.
-The drive is seated at front-left with the remaining crew in the powered turret.
-A command tank version - outfitted with navigational aids and increased communications equipment - is the Type 85-IIA
+The tank is outfitted with 1 x 125mm main gun in the true Soviet-style and supports secondary armament of a co-axial 7.62mm machine gun and a turret roof-mounted 12.7mm Anti-Aircraft (AA) Heavy Machine Gun.
+Unlike the Type 80 - which relies on a full crew complement of four - the Type 85-II takes on an autoloader which reduces the crew commitment to just three - driver, commander and gunner.
+The drive is seated at front-left with the remaining crew housed in the powered turret.
+A command tank version - outfitted with navigational aids and increased communications equipment - is the "Type 85-IIA" variant.